gioblu/PJON/strategies/SoftwareBitBang/specification/PJDL-specification-v1.0.md

 | 1 |0|0000|11|00| 1 |0|00000|1|0|1| 1 |0|00000|1|00| 1 |0|0|1|000000| 1 |0|0|1|00|1|000|
 |___|_|____|__|__|___|_|_____|_|_|_|___|_|_____|_|__|___|_|_|_|______|___|_|_|_|__|_|___|
 ```
-In a scenario where a stream of bytes is coming, low performance or clock inaccurate microcontroller can be correctly synchronized back with transmitter every byte (thanks to padding bits) and easily detect an interference or the end of transmission.
+In a scenario where a stream of bytes is coming, low performance or clock inaccurate microcontrollers can be correctly synchronized back with transmitter every byte (thanks to padding bits) and easily detect interference or the end of transmission.

 ####Synchronous acknowledgement
 After packet reception, CRC is calculated and a single character is transmitted: `PJON_ACK` (value 6) if the packet's content is correct or `PJON_NAK` (value 21) if an error is detected.